lanl/halo/docs/test_environment.md

 ## Remote Agents

+### Environment Variables

+The remote agent needs to share state with the test runner program, and it does so via files whose locations are denoted by environment variables.

+- `HALO_TEST_DIRECTORY` - the private directory for all of the files used in a particular test.
+This is typically set to `tests/test_output/{test_name}`.
+- `HALO_TEST_LOG` - the path to the shared log file that the OCF Resource Agent logs its actions to.
+- `HALO_TEST_ID` - this is the unique ID for each agent within a test, needed when a single test runs multiple agents.
+This is used in the path to the resource state files so that the test environment can tell which of several test agents is currently hosting a resource.
+It is also used in the path to the agent's PID file so that each test agent can be uniquely identified by the test fencing program.
+- `OCF_ROOT` - this tells the remote agent where to look for the OCF Resource Agent scripts, which live under `tests/ocf_resources`.

+Because all the tests run concurrently in the same address space, the environment variables cannot be used by the tests themselves: the information must be stored in the test-specific `TestEnvironment` structure, or another private location.

 ### Launching Remote Agents

 Remote agents are run as separate processes on the test host.
 Each remote agent listens on the